-Where Does “Let The Cat Out Of The Bag” Come From?
-Five Common English Idioms Explained
+Where Does "Let the Cat Out of the Bag" Come From?

 Have you ever been curious about the origins of phrases like “letting the cat out of the bag?”
 How about “feeling under the weather?”
 Well, good news: I found a handy infographic that explains five common English idioms.
 Everybody loves an infographic, right?